The Science

 Activate: The muscles adapts by recruiting fast-twitch muscle fibers and increasing lactate production.

-Transform: These adaptations lead to muscle growth, improved endurance, and faster recovery.
+Transform: These adaptations lead to muscle growth, improved endurance, and faster recovery by hormonal releases.

 The result?
 Here’s how this impacts the body:

-Even at low intensities, the low oxygen levels with BFR causes fast-twitch muscle fibers, which are typically activated during high-intensity exercise.
+• Even at low intensity exercise, the low oxygen levels with BFR causes fast-twitch muscle fibers activation, which are typically activated during high-intensity exercise.

-The lack of oxygen and increased effort cause your body to release hormones like growth hormone (GH) and IGF-1.
-These hormones help repair and grow muscles faster, similar to the effects of heavy training.
+• The lack of oxygen and increased effort cause your body to release hormones like growth hormone (GH) and IGF-1.
+These hormones help repairing and growing muscles faster, similar to the effects of high-intensity exercise.
 (Takarada et al., 2000).

-The body produces substances like VEGF (a growth factor for blood vessels), which increases the number of small blood vessels (capillaries).
-This improves circulation and oxygen delivery to muscles in the long term.
+• The human body produces substances like VEGF (a growth factor for blood vessels), which increases the number of small blood vessels (capillaries).
+This improves blood circulation and oxygen delivery to muscles in the long term.

 Improves Functional Outcomes